Skip to main content

 Lead Software Engineer

-As one of the authors, I contributed to the technical solution for this research project.
+As one of the authors, I contributed to the technical implementation for this research project.

 FMETP STREAM 6 was integrated into the 360° stereo cinema system, supporting real‑time streaming, tracker synchronization, and interactive features.